Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Escaping the maze and beating back the darkness, I continued my journey onward.

-### Code 6 - Toss a Coin to Your Momument
+### Code 6 - Toss a Coin to Your Monument
 The next location in the adventure game are some ruins.
 There are five coins scattered around the location, each with a different number or symbol.
-In the main room is a locked door and a strange momument.
+In the main room is a locked door and a strange monument.

 ```
 There is a strange monument in the center of the hall with circular slots and unusual symbols.
 It reads: